Sirgala training area

 Sirgala training area is one of the six military training fields used by the Estonian Defence Forces.
-It is located in Narva-Jõesuu municipality, Ida-Viru County, and covers approximately 3000 ha.
+It is located in Mustanina village, Narva-Jõesuu municipality, Ida-Viru County in northeastern Estonia, and covers approximately 3000 ha.

 Establishment

 The training area is a reforested oil-shale mining area, which is largely administered by the State Forest Management Center.
 Sirgala training area was established on 12 June 2008, with Government Order No. 272 "Establishment of the Defense Forces Sirgala training area."